 The interdisciplinary nature of Ayo's practise is informed by personal encounters with social-political phenomena that are often navigated through deconstruction and juxtaposition of utilitarian materials in order to evoke alternative narratives.
 This usage of materials also extends to mediums ranging from installations, interactive performances, film and photography.
-The underlying pin in most of Ayo's works can be read as an intersection between art and activism.

 Anonymous women from Entebbe